HD111995/jonasermert/README.md

 ### About me 👋
 My name is Jonas

-🌱 I’m currently in a Fullstack Web Development Bootcamp
+🌱 I’m currently doing the Fullstack Web Development Bootcamp @ SuperCode GmbH

 📡 Once finished I'd like to find a job as Web or Java Developer